Site Overlay

 Treat a variety of conditions: Services are available for children with conditions such as brain injuries, cerebral palsy, spina bifida, congenital disorders, and effects of childhood cancer.

-Create comprehensive care plans: Teams develop personalized treatment plans that address the physical, developmental, and psychological needs of each child, often focusing on a holistic approach to recovery.
+Create comprehensive care plans: Teams develop personalized treatment plans that address each child’s physical, developmental, and psychological needs, often emphasizing a holistic approach to recovery.

 Support overall well-being: In addition to physical rehabilitation, these hospitals provide support for emotional and social adjustment, coping skills, and cognitive challenges resulting from injury or illness.